-Looking to travel to Italy in 2018?
-The boot looking country can offer many wonderful places to chose from to visit.
-To help you to chose the best place for you to visit, I’ve asked some fellow travel bloggers and gathered this list of 15 places to visit in Italy in 2018 for you as an inspiration.
+Looking to travel to Italy in 2021?
+The boot looking country can offer many wonderful places to choose from.
+To help you choose the best places for your visit, I asked some fellow travel bloggers and gathered this list of 15 places to visit in Italy in 2021 for you as an inspiration.

-I have been 3 or 4 time in Italy already and love the country.
-During my trips there, I have visited Rome, Bologna, Naples, Modena, and Pompei but there are so many other places that I want to see in the country.
+I have been to Italy 3 or 4 times already and love the country.
+During my trips there, I have visited Rome, Bologna, Naples, Modena, and Pompei but there are so many other places that I want to include in my next Italy itinerary.

-According to locals that I have spoken to, the 3 must-visit places in Italy are Rome, Venice, and Florence.
+According to the locals that I have spoken to, the top 3 must-visit places in Italy are Rome, Venice, and Florence.
 However, I believe that once you visit any of them or any other place in Italy, you would absolutely want to come back.
-So, get inspired by the places listed below and start planning your next trip to Italy.

 It’s a must place to visit in Italy on a two-week itinerary.